-- Quality of the staff welcome to the activity/centre.
-Staff should have a friendly demeanour and show genuine enthusiasm for the attraction.
+- Quality of the staff welcome to the attraction.
+Staff should have a friendly demeanour and show genuine enthusiasm for the park/garden.
 Pro-activity in engaging their visitors and anticipating their needs.
-Ensure visitors feel valued in all areas of the activity/centre from arrival through to departure. - Queue Management - Staff efficiency: the admissions process is smooth and demonstrate awareness of the needs of the visitor.
+Ensure visitors feel valued in all areas of the attraction from arrival through to departure. - Queue Management

-- Ticket or receipt should be offered, along with comprehensive scene setting for the rest of the visit and orientation of the site given.
+- Staff efficiency of any admissions process is smooth and demonstrates awareness of the needs of the visitor. - Ticket or receipt should be offered if appropriate, along with comprehensive scene setting for the rest of the visit and orientation of the site given.
+Suggest any must see's, tour times or similar, and any temporary closures.
 Consider upselling (booking for lunch perhaps).
-Excellent knowledge of all areas of the activity/centre demonstrated. - Visitors tell us that the arrival interaction is where proactivity is most important to them, to set them up with all relevant information for enjoying the attraction at their own pace.
+Excellent knowledge of all areas of the park/garden demonstrated. - Visitors tell us that the arrival interaction is where proactivity is most important to them, to set them up with all relevant information for enjoying the park/garden at their own pace.

-Staff are the 'face' of your activity / centre and therefore should be well presented and wear appropriate clothing and present themselves in a manner that aligns with the image you wish to project.
+Staff are the 'face' of your attraction and therefore should be well presented and wear appropriate clothing and present themselves in a manner that aligns with the image you wish to project.